 To mitigate the risk to JTSI, a Risk of Failure report is obtained through Illion (formerly Dun & Bradstreet) for recommended applicants.
 A High Risk of Failure on the report will be taken into consideration when determining successful applications.
-The final decision on applications where a High towards some of the above activities depending on individual circumstances.
+The final decision on applications where a High Risk of Failure report is returned will be at JTSI's discretion.

-&lt;sup>1 Leasehold improvements may be considered in some cases.
+1 Leasehold improvements may be considered in some cases.